robotoworks/specapi/README.md

 touch specapi.config
 ```

-Now open up the config file and put this into it and save:-
+Open up the config file and put this into it and save:-

 ```js
 {